shuup/shuup-guide/source/payment-and-shipping.rst

 2. The amount to charge for that payment method, if available

-Shuup also ships with the following basic components (although behavior components can also be added by :ref:`Addons`):
+Shuup also ships with the following basic components (although behavior components can also be added by `Addons`):

 Fixed cost
   Add a fixed cost.